MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 of financial information; but the output can be customized to show more details.

 A certain way of getting more information can be a query of the top N records from the financial tables, ordered by one's preferences, either by balance or age.
-This command setup always returns two sets of results representing together both payable and receivable debts.
+This command setup always returns two datasets representing both payable and receivable accounts.

 In the other query mode, the user can provide a customized query for either payables or receivables or both.
 In this case, the user will specify an age range and a balance range to constrain the result set.